Editor’s Note: This story was originally published in July 2014 and updated in December 2017.

 The relentless pressure of enforcement, along with the growing number of counties that allowed legal liquor sales, effectively ended the heyday of moonshining, though it is still carried on, mainly for personal use.

-Meanwhile, 13 micro-distillers in 12 counties have taken advantage of North Carolina’s moonshine legacy to concoct their own signature spirits.
+Meanwhile, more than 50 micro-distillers have taken advantage of North Carolina’s moonshine legacy to concoct their own signature spirits.

 Scott Maitland came to moonshine not as an outlaw but as a law student in Chapel Hill.
 He opened Top of the Hill Restaurant and Brewery in 1996 mostly to thwart a chain restaurant’s plans to grab a chunk of prime real estate on Franklin Street.